All You Need To Know About The Flexitarian Diet And Its Benefits

 Flexitarianism is a relaxed vegetarian diet, to the point that flexitarians are sometimes referred to as “semi-vegetarians.”
 The term “flexitarian” is the combination of two words: flexible and vegetarian.
-It promotes a healthy style, but more flexible than being 100% vegetarian.
+It promotes a healthy lifestyle, but more flexible than being 100% vegetarian.
 Concretely, a flexitarian person consumes meat or fish only from time to time.

 Flexitarianism differs from vegetarianism in that the flexitarian may occasionally eat meat or fish.
 They tend to eat animal products 2 to 4 times maximum per week and increase or decrease according to their desires or goals.
 It is also distinguished from the omnivore because the latter eats everything without a frequency limit.
 Since flexitarian diets do not completely eliminate meat and still maintain an intake of dairy products, they are preferred by people who want a healthier and more sustainable lifestyle but find veganism too restrictive.